Spanish LGBTQ groups wary of monkeypox stigma as Pride nears

 As of Thursday, Italy had confirmed 10 cases of Monkeypox, some but not all in people who had traveled to Spain's Canary Islands.

-"So I would avoid identifying this disease as a sexually transmitted disease at the moment, and above all, identifying the population — the men who have sex with men — as carriers of this disease because I believe that this is also a problem of responsibility from the point of view of not stigmatizing this situation.

-"This disease is still to be understood because we are facing a new wave that is different from how we have historically known it in the previous decades.”
+"We are facing a new wave (of monkeypox) that is different from how we have historically known it,” Antinori added.

 Spain's health minister, Carolina Darias, said Wednesday that her government decided to opt into the European Union's collective purchase of monkeypox vaccine, which like the COVID-19 vaccine will be distributed based on each participating country's population.
 She said government health experts are considering how to use the vaccine once it is more widely available.